-560 Author contributions.
-SK did the main research work, performed and analysed the field measurements, conducted the validation and wrote most of the manuscript.
+Author contributions.
+SK did the main research work, performed and analysed the field measurements, conducted the validation, and wrote most of the paper.
 The numerical model was implemented by JH.
 Through discussions and feedback, JH, TB and RR contributed to the interpretation and discussion of the results.
-The manuscript was revised and improved by all authors.
+The paper was revised and improved by all authors.

 Competing interests.
-RR is member of the editorial board of Wind Energy Science.
-The peer-review process was guided by an independent editor.
-The authors have also no other competing interests to declare.
+At least one of the (co-)authors is a member of the editorial board of Wind Energy Science.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.